mrworf/plexupdate/README.md

 i.e. `PASS="MyP4$$w0rD"` will not work, but changing to it to `PASS='MyP4$$w0rD'` will

 If it's still not working, run `plexupdate.sh` with `-v` which prints out the email and password used to login which might help you understand what the problem is.

+# Not finding what you're looking for?

+See https://github.com/mrworf/plexupdate/wiki for more information